The Google Home Mini is a worthy competitor to the Amazon Echo Dot

 Editors' note, May 31, 2018: Since it first went on sale in October of 2017, the Google Home Mini and the built-in Google Assistant have had a number of upgrades and changes.
 This review has been updated accordingly.

-If it wasn't for the Amazon Echo Dot (£39.99 at Amazon.co.uk), I'd recommend the Google Home Mini to everyone.
-Google successfully fit all of the smarts of the original Google Home into a fun-size package.
+If it wasn't for the Amazon Echo Dot ($39.99 at Amazon.com), I'd recommend the Google Home Mini to everyone.
+Google successfully fit all of the smarts of the original Google Home ($129.00 at Crutchfield) into a fun-size package.
 You can give it voice commands, just like you can with the Google Home or any of Amazon's Echo line of products.
 Like Google Home, the Mini has Google's version of Alexa (called Google Assistant) built in, and Google Assistant is a great and well-rounded digital assistant.

 Google Assistant has been chasing Alexa since Google debuted it in 2016.
 Google Home Mini joined the race late last year to chase the popular, affordable Echo Dot.
 At this point, Google Assistant is just as capable as Alexa, so the Mini is a great alternative to the Dot, especially since both speakers cost just $50.